 Candy Flower (Claytonia sibirica)

-Candy Flower, also known as miner’s lettuce, is a native groundcover plant with semi-succulent leaves that are edible and white to pink flowers.
+Candy Flower is a charming native groundcover plant with white to pink flowers with semi-succulent leaves that are tender, plump, and juicy!

 Claytonia sibirica